 - Weight training improves posture.

-- Weight training improves immune system function.
+- Strength training improves immune system function.

 - Weight training elevates your mood by releasing endorphins and giving you a euphoric feeling.

 With so many benefits, no one should pass up the opportunity to incorporate weight training into their exercise routine.
 However, before jumping into a weight training program, there are a few important points to remember.
 First, consult a health-care professional before beginning weight training.
 Certainly, most doctors will tell you to use caution and listen to the trainers, but no doctor will eliminate exercise altogether for their patients—there are simply too many benefits from the exertion.
 However, it is prudent to make sure there are no impediments to beginning a new training routine.
 Second, there are many amazing personal trainers out there.
-Seek out a professional to help you put together a program that’s right for you.
+Seek out a professional to help you put together a program that’s right for you such as a personal trainer or kinesiologist.
 And third, a little effort will reap big benefits.
 Enjoy the new training approach and don’t overdo it.
 Muscles grow and adapt while resting, so leaving a day or two between sessions is the best approach.